-"Are autopsies done on everyone who dies?
+"Are autopsies done on everyone who dies?"

 If someone has a heart attack do they need to be autopsied?
 What about cancer?
 What's the point?

 If you have further concerns regarding this, I would recommend you discuss this with your doctor.
 Autopsies are not performed on everyone.
 For people who pass away in the hospital, the family (or next of kin) is asked if they would like an autopsy.
 If the patient has advance directives or a living will that specifically describes their wishes -- this will be respected.
 Often, if the cause of death is known (like a sick cancer patient), there is no need.
 Regardless it will be offered to the family.
 There are some situations in which an autopsy will be performed.
 All deaths out of the hospital (in some states) will have an autopsy performed unless specifically declined by the family.
 Also, deaths under unclear circumstances -- like murder or suicide -- will often have an autopsy.
 Autopsies are a medical procedure in order to determine the cause of death.
 The point of the procedure is to determine exactly what caused the patient's death -- often this is helpful if the cause of the death is unclear.
 For example, if someone is suddenly sick for unexplained reasons -- this can be helpful in order to determine what the cause is.
 This can be helpful as we worry that the cause is an infection that could harm others, or a genetic disorder that can affect other family members.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.